 Many first-time buyers are so focused on discreet shipping that they overlook a more risky situation: Unsafe sex toy materials.
 PVC is the worst, to start.
 A common cheap sex toy material, softened PVC realistics are known to smell like shower curtains, leach chlorine, and cause burning and irritation after repeated use.

 I often read about individuals who want to purchase off Amazon because “the packaging is discreet.”
-Amazon sellers are, honestly, in cut-throat price wars with each other 24/7 due to the “lowest price wins” setup of the Amazon platform, so quality is a secondary consideration in too many cases.
+Amazon sellers are, honestly, in cut-throat price wars with each other 24/7 due to the “lowest price wins” setup of the Amazon platform, so quality is a secondary consideration.
 (Shopping for sex toys on Amazon is kind of like going into the Dollar Store and hoping you’ll pick up something excellent.)
 When you’re talking about intimate items you’re going to put inside your genitals / rub on sensitive mucous membranes, not being able to trust that they’re made of safe and sanitizable silicone, etc., is worrisome.

 Visiting an Adult Shop in Person

-Browse, take a look around, consider what you want — and then feel free to ask questions, respectfully.
+Browse, take a look around, consider what you want โ€” and then feel free to ask questions, respectfully.
 If the shop employee isn’t new, they’ve probably heard it all before.
-They have to be open-minded to be working there.
+They have to be open-minded to be working there, and they’re used to helping choose a first sex toy, or a twentieth sex toy!

 However, I would suggest not pressing the salesperson about what they like; not trying to force personal details out of the employee.
 That makes the exchange more awkward, and their individual preferences may not match your preferences or your partner’s needs, anyway.
 It’s best to ask general questions like, “Have you gotten any feedback about *product name*?”
 Or “What would you recommend for someone who wants *kind of sex toy / kind of stimulation*?”
 Giving general info about what you want is totally appropriate, it’s just polite to not be super-graphic about it.